Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Comparative study: vs

 In~\Cref{sec:exp1} we consider models that were trained using a one million update steps and a batch size of $256$.
 Real-world projects often operate under lower-resource constraints.
 In this experiment we maintain the number of update steps fixed and vary the \emph{tokens seen per update} by changing batch size and segment duration.
 The goal is to observe how each modeling paradigm's performance change as a function of batch size and segment duration.
 For each configuration defined by batch size~$\in\{8, 16, 32, 64, 128, 256\}$ and segment duration~$\in\{10, 30\}[\text{sec}]$ we train two generative models using \ar decoding and \fm.

 \Cref{fig:exp2_cfg} shows that \fad decreases for both paradigms as batch size increases, where the reduction is steeper for the \ar model.
 At the largest setting ($256$ batch-size of $10$-second clips) the \ar \fad almost matches the value reached after one million updates, as seen in~\Cref{sec:exp1}, while \fm levels off earlier.
 When considering CLAP similarity, \fm benefits steadily from larger batches, whereas the \ar shows some fluctuations and relatively flattens above batch size $16$.
 Aesthetic metrics present the opposite pattern: PQ and CE are roughly constant for \fm setup, while for the \ar setup they consistently improve.
-Notice, the \ar results are still below the ones obtained after one million update steps, implying there it still benefit from longer training.
+Notice, \ar results are still below the ones obtained after one million update steps, implying there it still benefit from longer training.

-\textbf{Take-away.} When the number of update steps is capped, \fm reaches almost the same FAD, PQ, and CE as in the one-million-step topline using much smaller batches, though its CLAP score keeps improving with scale.
-The \ar model needs a larger token budget per step to match its topline performance and benefits more from large scale training.
+\textbf{Take-away.} When the number of update steps is capped, \fm reaches almost the same FAD, PQ, and CE as in the one-million-step topline using batch sizes $\geq 32$, though its CLAP score keeps improving with scale.
+The \ar model needs a larger token budget per update step to match its topline performance, benefiting more from large scale training.
+These observations suggest that both modeling paradigms would benefit from large-scale training, but \fm could offer a more budget-friendly performance trade-off.